mamphis/pool-monitor/README.md

 - [x] Toggle Light of LCD Display when a button is pressed

 ## Changelog

+**v0.0.4-rc5** - __27.06.2021__
+- Added Login for UI
+- Added Console to execute commands
+- Seperated Workflow Logic into seperate package
+- Log the source of the action which toggled the state of a device

 **v0.0.4-rc4** - __20.05.2021__
 - Propagate error messages to the ui